LearnPAd/learnpad/README.md

 |  9  | XWIKI SAS                          | XWIKI SAS     | France      | 1                   | 30                 |

 # The platform
+## Main Dependencies
+Be sure the following tools have been installed on your system before to start :
+ * git
+ * maven
+ * curl
+ * Java 7
+ * Bash Shell

 ## Build
 First of all, clone the repository.